Blue Poison Dart Frog

 Description

-The Blue Poison Dart Frog, also known as the Azureus Dart Frog or Dyeing Dart Frog, can be a variety of different blues with varying amounts of black spots over their body.
+The Blue Poison Dart Frog, also known as the Azureus Dart Frog or Dyeing Dart Frog, showcases a variety of blue shades, often with different amounts of black spots covering their bodies.
 The blue can range from a very dark, deep blue to a light, sky blue in some individuals.
-People often believed that these brightly colored frogs were used to create dye for fabrics of natives, giving them the name of Dyeing Dart Frogs.
+Many people believed that these brightly colored frogs were used by natives to create dye for fabrics, which is how they earned the name Dyeing Dart Frogs.
+Their vibrant colors not only make them beautiful but also serve as a warning to predators about their toxicity!

 Did you Know?